Aryainguz/Euphoria-Check-PERMA-Meter-Express/README.md

 Users recieves a personalized note on email that helps them set their targets and improve on specific score so they keep on evolving

 Key Features:
-📊 Happiness Assessment:
+📊 Happiness Assessment
-📈 Personalized Insights:
+📈 Personalized Insights
-🎯 Goal Setting:
+🎯 Goal Setting

 Feel free to contribute! 🌈✨